 - recovery support groups

 If you or someone you know is addicted to cocaine, help is available.
-You don’t have to face this alone.
-Call our helpline today to learn more about cocaine addiction and find treatment near you.
+Reach out to Substance Abuse and Mental Health Services Administration (SAMHSA) or browse our directory for more information about addiction recovery.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.